abnfgen

 There's Bill Fenner's ABNF checker (for cut-and-pasted grammar) and

-Chris Newman's abnf.c, a widely used validator (here's its cut-and-paste frontend).
+Chris Newman's abnf.c, a widely used validator (here's a fork on github).

 Extractors

-Bill Fenner's ABNF extractor, a small perl script that tries to guess which part of an Internet Draft or RFC is the ABNF; it too has a web frontend.
+Bill Fenner's ABNF extractor, a small perl script that tries to guess which part of an Internet Draft or RFC is the ABNF.

 Test case #1.